avaneesh-1947/new_career_path/backend/README.md

-# Career Guidance Platform - Backend
+# Fyndor - Backend

-A robust Node.js backend API for the Career Guidance Platform, built with Express.js and MongoDB.
+A robust Node.js backend API for Fyndor, built with Express.js and MongoDB.

 ## 🚀 Features